 Pine Bush Elementary School is a unique, caring learning community that fosters individual growth in all children.
 We are dedicated to empower all students with the understanding that learning is a life long process that can be both challenging and enjoyable.
 In our school, parents and staff members will work together to ensure that all students develop the knowledge, skills and attitudes needed to participate responsibly in the world around them.

 Constructed in 1994, with updates in 2009, Pine Bush Elementary School is home to nearly 500 students in kindergarten through fifth grade.
-In addition to the principal, there are 43 classroom and special area teachers, including a full-time social worker, a part-time English as a Second Language (ESL) teacher, a part-time foreign language teacher and a part-time school psychologist.
+In addition to the principal, there are 43 classroom and special area teachers, including a full-time social worker, a part-time English as a Second Language (ESL) teacher, a part-time world languages teacher and a part-time school psychologist.
 There is also numerous support staff which includes teaching assistants, aides and monitors, cafeteria workers, custodians and office staff.

 Results on the English/language arts, mathematics, science and social studies assessments indicate that Pine Bush students consistently score well above the New York State average, which can be seen in the New York State School Report Card.